Super Junior Tag League: 2024

 The 2024 Super Jr. Tag League was a nine-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
 It featured twelve teams divided across two blocks – the first time this format has been used since the tournament switched to a round-robin tournament – with the top two teams facing in the finals.
 Guest wrestlers included Dragon Dia from Dragongate, Ninja Mack from Pro Wrestling Noah, and Capitán Suicida from CMLL.
-The tournament winners advanced to an IWGP Junior Heavyweight Tag Team Championship match at Wrestle Kingdom 19.
 In case of a tie between two or more top-ranked teams in the block in terms of points, tiebreakers were held and the winner of the tournament would be decided.
 Block matches were held from October 24 to November 2, 2024 and the final took place at the 2024 edition of Power Struggle.